syseleven/grav-docs-metakube/pages/02.Documentation/02.supported-kubernetes-versions/default.en.md

 date: '18-07-2018 13:00'
 taxonomy:
     tag:
+        - kubernetes
         - metakube
-        - kubernetes
 ---

 We automatically offer new Kubernetes versions once they are released and tested by us.
-For the creation of new clusters we aim to always support:
+For the creation of new clusters we aim to support:

-* The latest two versions of the latest non x.x.0 release
+* The latest two versions of the latest tested non x.x.0 release
-* The latest version of the previous two non x.x.0 releases
+* The latest version of the previous two tested non x.x.0 releases
-* The x.x.0 release of latest version (if newest)
+* The x.x.0 release of latest version (if newest and tested)

-The default version for new clusters is the latest non x.x.0 release.
-Existing clusters will continue to run and can continue to be upgraded even though their Kubernetes version is not supported for new clusters anymore.
+The default version for new clusters is the latest tested non x.x.0 release.
+Existing clusters will continue to run and can continue to be upgraded even though their Kubernetes version might not be supported for new clusters anymore.

 ## Examples